tanaypratap/tanaypratap.com/content/blog/how-apollo-cache-works/index.md

 ---
-title: How apollo cache works 🚀?
+title: Inside Apollo Cache 🚀?
 date: '2019-02-09T23:46:37.121Z'
 type: 'talk'
+venue: 'InMobi, Marathalli, Bangalore'
 ---

 I have been working a lot on GraphQL and Apollo for my new project.
 So much so that to do exactly what I needed I debugged the entire Apollo Cache codebase and understood what happens on the inside.